Zenwolf/kokou/README.md

 use of mixins, each mixin defines an init function that sets up the required properties the mixin requires.
-The init function should be labeled after the mixin's functionality, such as: initAttr, initEmitter, etc. This allows you to create a factory function to do a specific initialization, or allows the end user to manually init each functionality separately.
+The init function should be labeled after the mixin's functionality, such as: initQueue, initEmitter, etc. This allows you to create a factory function to do a specific initialization, or allows the end user to manually init each functionality separately.